 The warm, clubby Pulitzer’s Bar channels vintage glamour with leather seats, mood lighting and dark corners for cosying up.
 The menu includes classic cobblers and tonics using jenever, or Dutch Gin, as well as signatures like the Pulitzer Old Fashioned, made with pineapple syrup.

-Both Jansz and Pause serve food all day, from 6:30am to 10pm, or 11pm at Jansz on Friday and Saturday.
+Both Jansz and Pulitzer's Garden serve food all day, from 6:30am to 10pm, or 11pm at Jansz on Friday and Saturday.
 Pulitzer's Bar pours from 3pm until 1am daily; and 2am on Saturdays.

 Food is available for delivery around the clock, though the hotel switches to a consolidated night menu from 11pm to 7am.